What are the opportunities for luxury tourism from Europe?

 - Check which countries have (direct) flights to your destination, for instance at Skyscanner.
-This will give you a competitive advantage in those countries.
+This gives you a competitive advantage in those countries.

 - You can compare prices for luxury travel products via portals like Lonely Planet Luxury Travel.

-- Tourism Boost has some useful on-line tools for pricing tours and accommodation.
-These help to determine the break-even point and ideal retail price of your tourism product.
+- Tourism Council WA has some useful online tools for pricing tours and accommodation.
+These help you determine the break-even point and ideal retail price of your tourism product.